imMatheusMagalhaes/qualicorp-challenge/README.md

 # MarkdownBlog
 Mobile-friendly web application that manages posts written with simple markup language [Markdown](https://www.markdownguide.org)

+###### Difficulties
+The neo4j database was a new learning experience, so the query language CYPHER was a challenge.

+###### Facilities
+Due to my previous knowledge in building api's rest with NODE and interfacecs with VUEJS it was a smooth job.

 ###### Suggestions for improvement

 - jwt authentication (BACK-END);